 |September 2 2020

 ||Arrival & Program Start

 Students should plan to be in Florence, and moved into their independent housing by this date.

-SAI orientation introduces students to their city while covering safety, policies, and culture.
+Students are welcomed to the program with an orientation that introduces them to their city while covering safety, policies, housing, and culture.

 ||Florence Courses Begin|

 |October 26 2020

 ||NYC: Tutto Toscana Course Ends and Program Ends

 |November 6 2020

 After program ends.